 - What motivates you to go the extra mile on a project or job?

 - Do you have plans to continue your education?

 - Can you tell me about a time when you acted rashly?
 What did you change based on that experience?

 Questions about college and previous experience

 - Why did you choose your college — and are you happy with the choice?

 - How do you think your favorite professor would describe you?
-Your least favorite professor?
+How about your least favorite professor?

 - What was your most memorable classroom experience?

-- How has your college experience prepared you for your career?
+- How has your college experience prepared you for this role?

-- How would you describe the ideal job for you following graduation?
+- How would you describe your ideal job?

 - What was your favorite class — and why?

 - What was your least favorite class — and why?

 - Have you ever been in a group project where there were difficulties?
 How were these issues resolved?

 - What's the most recent book you've read that wasn't a class assignment?